 I’ll admit it, I’m a sucker for any kind of candied nuts.
 The sweet meets salty combination is just irresistible and I’d eat them by the handful if I could.
 Now that I’ve learned to make honey roasted pecans in the air fryer I can enjoy some any time I want!

-These candied pecans are perfect for snacking and great on charcuterie boards.
-Place them in a bowl for snacking around the holidays, or add them to a decorative bag and give them away as gifts.
+These honey roasted pecans are perfect for snacking and great on charcuterie boards.
+Place them in a bowl for snacking around Christmas, or add them to a decorative bag and give them away as gifts.
 You had your chance, cookies!

 How to Make Honey Roasted Pecans in the Air Fryer: